bup/bup/Documentation/bup-bloom.md

 \--ruin
 :   destroy bloom filters by setting the whole bitmask to
-    zeros.  you really want to know what you are doing if run this and you want to delete the resulting bloom when you are done with it.
+    zeros.
+You really want to know what you are doing if you run this and you want to delete the resulting bloom when you are done with it.